zzzprojects/docs/entityframework-graphdiff.net/pages/getting-started/overview.md

 **GraphDiff** is a library that allows the automatic update of a detached graph using Entity Framework code first.

-Provide DbContext extension methods, that allow you to save an entire detached Model/Entity, with child Entities and Lists, to the database without writing the code to do it.
+It provides DbContext extension methods that allow you to save an entire detached model/entity, with child entities and lists, to the database without writing the code to do it.

 ```csharp
 using (var context = new TestDbContext())